This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 Have your spot in the space ready to go with a seat and your supplies in place, if you can.

-A “pumping in progress” door sign, (like the free one I placed below) is a great idea to detour employees from barging in while you are in your vulnerable state.
+A pumping sign for work, is a great idea to detour employees from barging in while you are in your vulnerable state.

 7. Don’t Forget It!